mattermost/docs/source/mobile/mobile-faq.rst

 How can I get Google SSO to work with the Mattermost Mobile Apps?
 -----------------------------------------------------------------

-Google SSO is not supported by the apps on the Apple App Store and Google Play Store.
+The apps on the Apple App Store and Google Play Store cannot support Google SSO out of the box.
+This is because Google requires a unique Google API key that's specific to each organization.

-This is because the Google Login libraries require your own Google API key when the app is compiled, so there’s no way for us to include that in our apps.

-If you would like Google SSO, you will need to fork our `mattermost-mobile <https://github.com/mattermost/mattermost-mobile>`_  repository and add support for Google SSO before compiling the app yourself.
+If you need Google SSO support, you can create a custom version of the app for your own organization.
+Fork the `mattermost-mobile <https://github.com/mattermost/mattermost-mobile>`_  repository and add support for Google SSO before compiling the app yourself.
 If this is something you’re interested in, please `file an issue in GitHub <https://github.com/mattermost/mattermost-mobile/issues>`_ to start the discussion.

 .. _push-faq:
 How do push notifications work?